Subjects and Curriculum | Epsom College

 • Astronomy and Cosmology

-In Year 9, students begin their three-year IGCSE Physics course.
+In Year 9, pupils begin their three-year IGCSE Physics course.
 We follow the Edexcel IGCSE specification.
 We are fortunate enough to have a huge stock of experimental equipment and much expertise.
-As such the course not only covers content, but develops the analytical, graphical, mathematical and, most importantly the problem-solving skills of our students.
+As such the course not only covers content, but develops the analytical, graphical, mathematical and, most importantly the problem-solving skills of our pupils.
 The aim is to make them inquisitive, curious and able young scientists.
 We follow a spiral curriculum in this order:

 • Energy